fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is a language,
+A world of ones and zeroes,
+A language of endless woes,
+Strange symbols on a page,
+An interlocking cage.

+A jumble of abstraction,
+A network of relations,
+A code of intricate parts,
+A puzzle for the smart.

+A process of deduction,
+A journey of production,
+A challenge of creation,
+A mind of computation.

-A way of speaking without words,
+A field of potential,
+A chance to be essential,
+A start to something great,
-A way to create an image
+A chance to innovate.
-That can be seen and heard.

-Programming is a science,
-A way of understanding,
+A language of machines,
-A way to make the impossible
+A way to make things unseen,
-Seem like a simple thing.

-Programming is an art,
-A way of seeing the world,
+A way to make them real,
-A way to give life to ideas
+A way to make them feel.
-That would otherwise remain unfurled.

-Programming is a puzzle,
-A way of solving problems,
+A way to shape the world,
-A way to give a voice
+A way to make it whirled,
-To those without one who are doomed.

-Programming is a power,
-A way of changing the world,
+A way to make it right,
-A way to make a difference
+A way to code the night.
-And open up a new world.